The Complete Guide to Migrating from Zendesk to Trengo

 When performing a migration of this scale, small details related to platform behavior can make or break the timeline.

-- The Difference in "ID": You must maintain a clean mapping table between the original Zendesk IDs (for users, organizations, and tickets) and their newly created IDs in Trengo.
+429 Too Many Requestsresponses, or you risk stalling the migration process entirely. - The Difference in "ID": You must maintain a clean mapping table between the original Zendesk IDs (for users, organizations, and tickets) and their newly created IDs in Trengo.
 This internal cross-reference is essential when associating dependent records, such as linking a ticket message to the correct user who authored it.

 Summary